Mary MacKillop College has a vibrant Music Program, offering all students the chance to improve as musicians and to love making music.

 Students are also encouraged to take initiative with their own music learning, by entering song writing competitions, starting their own musical groups and writing and recording their own music.
 Students are also encouraged to join outside groups and have been recommended for entry into ensembles such as Queensland Youth Orchestra ensembles, Young Conservatorium ensembles and the State Youth Honours Band.
 We do our best to offer a personalised, engaging program in which all students can excel.

 INSTRUMENTAL LESSONS & MUSIC ENSEMBLES

-You can find more about our instrumental lessons and music ensembles by contacting the college.
+You can find out more about our instrumental lessons and music ensembles, including enrolment, by contacting the College.